Laws and Regulations

 It also engages the responsibility of the brand guarantors*, contractors** and manufacturers by making them liable for the full amount of unpaid wages and expenses owed to the garment workers, regardless of how many layers of subcontracting they may use.

-* Brand guarantor
+* Brand Guarantor ** Contractor

 Any person contracting for the performance of garment manufacturing (includes licensing of a brand or name, regardless of whether the person with whom they contract performs or outsources manufacturing).
+Any person who, with the assistance of employees, is engaged in garment manufacturing (including subcontractors that are primarily engaged in those operations).

 Every employer engaged in garment manufacturing in California shall keep accurate records for 4 years showing the following information: